palewire/first-visual-story/readthedocs/index.rst

 `Git <http://git-scm.com/>`_ is a version control program for saving the changes you make to files over time.
 This is useful when you're working on your own, but quickly becomes essential with large software projects when you work with other developers.

 `GitHub <https://github.com/>`_ is a website that hosts git code repositories, both public and private.
 It comes with many helpful tools for reviewing code and managing projects.
 It also has some `extra tricks <http://pages.github.com/>`_ that make it easy to publish web pages, which we will use later.
 GitHub offers helpful guides for installing Git for `Windows <https://help.github.com/articles/set-up-git#platform-windows>`_, `Macs <https://help.github.com/articles/set-up-git#platform-mac>`_ and `Linux <https://help.github.com/articles/set-up-git#platform-linux>`_.

-You can verify it's installed from your command line like so:
+You can verify Git is installed from your command line like so:

 .. code-block:: bash